 Chop the carrots, celery and onion into ½ inch pieces and small enough to fit in the food processor.
 Run the food processor as long as the vegetables get finely minced and pureed finally.

 Take a 5-6 quart large saucepan or pot.
 Heat the canola oil in that pot.
 Pour the carrots, celery, and onion pureed into the pot and cook for 5 to 7 minutes until they are soft and not browned.

 Add minced garlic and keep cooking for another two minutes.

 Pour the tomato paste and cook for two more minutes.

 Pour the tomato puree, water, paprika, sugar, salt, freshly grind pepper, Italian seasoning, and lemon juice.

 Keep boiling the broth until big bubbles start coming, and steering constantly so that it doesn’t stick in the bottom.
 Once the broth starts boiling, lower the heat to a simmer and continue to simmer for twenty minutes.

-If the soup is finished cooking, turn off the oven, taste, and balance the seasonings at your desired taste.
-Serve hot.
+If the soup is finished cooking, turn off the

 Medieval Times Soup recipe: